ParsaSRK/mini-shell/README.md

 mini-shell is a small POSIX-like shell written in C. It is a learning-focused project that implements process creation, job control, redirection, and a custom lexer/parser.

-This repo is one of my main resume projects and aims to be clear, readable, and easy to experiment with.

 ## Features

 - Command execution with `execvp`